varabyte/kotter/README.md

 konsole {
     text("Please enter your name: $input")
     blinkingCursor()
-}.onInput { evt ->
+}.onInput {
+    // Reject invalid name characters
-    evt.input = evt.input.filter { it.isLetter() }
+    input = input.filter { it.isLetter() }
 }
 ```

 If you don't care about intermediate states, you can also use `onInputEntered`.
-This will be triggered with an event
+This will be triggered whenever the user
-that contains the user's input string after they pressed the ENTER key.
+presses the ENTER key.

 Here, we tweak the example from the beginning of this README: